robusta-dev/robusta/docs/coverage.rst

 ..
-    these are all commented out for now - no point in showing how they're configured as it doens't add anything this is an RST comment btw as are the lines below
+    these are all commented out for now - no point in showing how they're configured as it doesn't add anything this is an RST comment BTW as are the lines below
     .. robusta-action:: playbooks.robusta_playbooks.node_enrichments.node_health_watcher
     .. robusta-action:: playbooks.robusta_playbooks.restart_loop_reporter.restart_loop_reporter
     .. robusta-action:: playbooks.robusta_playbooks.cpu_throttling.cpu_throttling_analysis_enricher